Ruby-crowned kinglet: Vocalization

 The ruby-crowned kinglet's vocalizations are remarkably loud and complex for its size.
 Its song can be divided into three main parts: a series of high pitched notes (zee-zee-zee or tee-tee-tee), two to five low trills (turr or tu), and a repeated three note "galloping" phrase (tee-da-leet, tee-da-leet).
 However, there is variation in the songs of a given individual, and they often contain only one or two of the three parts.
 The third part is only sung by male birds; an abbreviated version is heard from the females.
 Other vocalizations of the ruby-crowned kinglet include alarm calls, simple contact calls, and begging calls produced by chicks.

-The subspecies grinnellii, breeding from southeastern Alaska to British Columbia differs significantly from the nominate calendula, and so is considered to represent a valid subspecies: it is smaller and shorter-winged, its upperparts are darker and greener, its underparts are buffy rather than grayish-olive, and the vent is tinged yellow rather than dull whitish-olive.
+The subspecies C. c. grinnellii, breeding from southeastern Alaska to British Columbia differs significantly from the nominate calendula, and so is considered to represent a valid subspecies: it is smaller and shorter-winged, its upperparts are darker and greener, its underparts are buffy rather than grayish-olive, and the vent is tinged yellow rather than dull whitish-olive.

-The subspecies obscurus, from Guadalupe Island, off Baja California, is considered endangered, and may already be extinct.
+The subspecies C. c. obscurus, from Guadalupe Island, off Baja California, is considered endangered, and may already be extinct.

 Hybridization with golden-crowned kinglets has been reported to have possibly occurred.